kayvr/token-hawk/README.md

 * th.cpp - Contains GPU shaders to support running LLMs.
 * th-llama.cpp - GPU implementation of llama.

-The command line version of TokenHawk is all native C++ code.
-It statically links to Google's C++ WebGPU library which makes profiling and debuging simple.
+The command line version of TokenHawk is native C++ code.
+It statically links to Google's C++ WebGPU library which makes profiling and debuging simpler.

 The Web UI version uses emcripten to cross-compile these two files into WASM.